helmut-hoffer-von-ankershoffen/jetson/README.md

 - Containers mount **device drivers** - such as `usr/lib/aarch64-linux-gnu/tegra/*` as well as devices **`/dev/nv*`** at runtime to access the GPU and Tensor Cores - see `workflow/deploy/device-query/kustomize/base/deployment.yaml` for details
 - Kubernetes deployments are defined using **kustomize** - you can thus define kustomize [**overlays**](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#bases-and-overlays) for deployments on other clusters or scale-out easily
 - Kustomize overlays can be easily referenced using [**Skaffold profiles**](https://skaffold.dev/docs/how-tos/profiles/)
-- Most containers provide targets for [**Container Structure Tests**](https://github.com/GoogleContainerTools/container-structure-test) - execute `make device-query-build-and-test` as an example
+- All containers provide targets for [**Container Structure Tests**](https://github.com/GoogleContainerTools/container-structure-test) - execute `make device-query-build-and-test` as an example
+- For easier consumption all container images are published on [**DockerHub](https://hub.docker.com/u/helmuthva) - if you want to publish your own create a file called `.docker-hub.auth` in this directory (see `docker-hub.auth.template`) and execute the approriate make target, e.g. `make ml-base-publish`
 - If you did **not** use **[Project Max](https://github.com/helmuthva/ceil/tree/max)** to provision your bare-metal Kubernetes cluster make sure your cluster provides a DNSMASQ and DHCP server, firewalling, VPN and private Docker registry as well as support for Kubernetes features such as persistent volumes, ingress and loadbalancing as required during build and in deployments - adapt occurrences of the name `max-one` accordingly to wire up with your infrastructure
+- The webservice of `tensorflow-serving` accesses TensorFlow Serving via its REST or alternatively gRPC API - - have a look at the directory `workflow/deploy/tensorflow-serving/src/webservice` for details of the Python implementation

 ## Optional: Configure swap